These Are Special Times: Content

-Dion worked on These Are Special Times with her longtime partners David Foster and Ric Wake, who produced most of the songs.
-The album contains seven original compositions: "Don't Save It All for Christmas Day" (co-written by Celine Dion; covered by Avalon in 2000 and Clay Aiken in 2004), "Another Year Has Gone By" (written and produced by Bryan Adams), a solo version of "The Magic of Christmas Day" (recorded in 1999 as a duet with Rosie O'Donnell and included on a charity album, A Rosie Christmas), "The Prayer" (duet with Andrea Bocelli; each artist sang it solo on the 1998 soundtrack to Quest for Camelot), "Christmas Eve", "These Are the Special Times" (written by Diane Warren; covered by Christina Aguilera in 2000) and "I'm Your Angel" (duet with R. Kelly, written and produced by Kelly).
-Other tracks include inspired arrangements of standards like "O Holy Night", "Blue Christmas" (Diana Krall on acoustic piano), "Adeste Fideles", "Ave Maria" and new versions of the modern classics "Happy Xmas (War Is Over)" and "Feliz Navidad".
-On the latter track and "Les cloches du hameau", Dion is joined by her family.
-In October 2007, the album was re-released as a Collector's Edition that includes a DVD of Dion's CBS television special for These Are Special Times.
-In November 2022, the album was re-released as a 2-LP limited edition opaque gold vinyl.
-In the wake of R. Kelly's legal issues, "I'm Your Angel" is omitted from this version's tracklist.
-Instead, "I Met an Angel (On Christmas Day)"—which was originally released as a B-side to Dion's 1999 single "That's the Way It Is"—is included, as the album's closing track.
-Digital versions of the album have also been updated to reflect this altered tracklist.
+Dion worked on These Are Special Times with longtime collaborators David Foster and Ric Wake, who produced most of the album.
+It includes seven original songs: "Don't Save It All for Christmas Day" (co‑written by Dion; later recorded by Avalon in 2000 and Clay Aiken in 2004); "Another Year Has Gone By" (written and produced by Bryan Adams); a solo version of "The Magic of Christmas Day" (first recorded as a 1999 duet with Rosie O'Donnell for the charity album A Rosie Christmas); "The Prayer" (a duet with Andrea Bocelli, with each artist also recording a solo version for the 1998 Quest for Camelot soundtrack); "Christmas Eve"; "These Are the Special Times" (written by Diane Warren and later recorded by Christina Aguilera in 2000); and "I'm Your Angel" (a duet with R. Kelly, written and produced by Kelly).

+The album also includes new arrangements of Christmas standards such as "O Holy Night", "Blue Christmas" (with Diana Krall on acoustic piano), "Adeste Fideles", and "Ave Maria", along with contemporary holiday songs like "Happy Xmas (War Is Over)" and "Feliz Navidad".
+On "Feliz Navidad" and "Les cloches du hameau", Dion is joined by members of her family.

+In October 2007, These Are Special Times was reissued as a collector's edition, which included a DVD of Dion's CBS television special of the same name.
+In November 2022, the album was released as a 2‑LP limited edition opaque gold vinyl.
+Because of R. Kelly's legal issues, "I'm Your Angel" was removed from this edition and replaced with "I Met an Angel (On Christmas Day)", originally issued as the B‑side to Dion's 1999 single "That's the Way It Is".
+Digital editions of the album have also been updated to reflect this change.